Overview

 Day 56 – Orange River – Cederberg

 A final border crossing sees us enter South Africa this morning as we travel through the desert landscapes of Namaqualand on our way to the Cederberg region.
-If you are fortunate enough to be travelling in the spring months (July to September) you may encounter the wild flowers that have made this region famous.
+If you are fortunate enough to be travelling in the spring months (July to September) you may encounter the wildflowers that have made this region famous.
 No matter the time of year though, the strange desert vistas offer a unique backdrop to this day’s travel.
-Tonight we enjoy a traditional meal and celebrate the many memories we have made.

 Day 57 – Cederberg – Cape Town